storesafe/cordova-sqlite-storage-starter-app/README.md

 **NOTE:** This project includes JQuery (2.2.4) and Bootstrap (3.3.6) under the MIT license.
 Otherwise there is no code copied from other sources.

-**IMPORTANT:** Whitelist and intent items are omitted from this test app.
+**IMPORTANT:** Whitelist and intent items are omitted from this app.

-**NOTICE:** This test does not work on macOS ("osx") since it is not supported by `cordova-plugin-dialogs`.
+**NOTICE 1:** This app does not work on macOS ("osx") since it is not supported by `cordova-plugin-dialogs`.

+**NOTICE 2:** `cordova-sqlite-storage` 1.5.x is specified which works on Visual Studio 2015, *NOT* on Visual Studio 2017 (RC).

 ## Dependencies

 - Bootstrap (3.3.6) - included (MIT license)
 - JQuery (2.2.4) - included (MIT license)
 - `cordova-plugin-dialogs` - specified in `config.xml`
-- Cordova sqlite plugin - please add the desired version from the Cordova CLI as described below
+- `cordova-sqlite-storage` plugin - specified in `config.xml`

-NOTE: `cordova-plugin-dialogs` was added using the `--save` flag to ensure that this plugin would be automatically installed.
+NOTE: The plugins were added using the `--save` flag to ensure that they would be automatically installed.
 It is recommended to use the `--save` flags to add any other plugins rather than adding such plugins to git.

 ## To add another plugin